Educational Benefits & Chapter Summaries

 You may also be eligible for a tuition waiver through the State Department of Veterans Affairs.
 For further application information, contact the State Department of Veterans Affairs, State Office Building, 301 Centennial Mall South, Lincoln, NE, 68508, (402) 471-2458.

-For more information call 1-800-827-1000 to consult with a Vocational Rehabilitation Counselor to determine eligibility.
+For more information call 1-800-827-1000 to consult with a Veteran Readiness Counselor to determine eligibility.